 (Optional): Bring a small pot of water to a boil.
 Blanch asparagus for 1 minute or less, until bright green.
 Drain water, and set asparagus aside.

 Toss together the romaine hearts and spinach.
 Use the lettuce as a base for the salad, and then add the tomatoes, avocado, boiled eggs, asparagus, and crab.
 Serve with limes and the avocado dressing.

-*King Crab legs are typically sold pre-cooked, and simply need to be heated up.
-The cook time for this recipe assumes your crab legs are pre-cooked, so if you're using fresh, uncooked crab legs, the cook time will be longer.
+*Note: Most King Crab legs are typically sold pre-cooked, and simply need to be heated up.
+This recipe assumes your crab legs are pre-cooked, so if you're using fresh, uncooked crab legs, the cook time will be longer.

 Crab-Cracking Techniques: No Crab Cracker?
 Follow the link to check out this How to Crack Crab Legs without a Crab Cracker tutorial.